Saturday, 14 February 2026

 Details

-3D printed staithes, painted a base of Humbrol 72 with a wash of dilute black and red oxide uprights.
+On such a small layout there is just a couple of 3D printed staithes, painted a base of Humbrol 72 with a wash of dilute black and red oxide uprights.

 Building the small brick office